xxuejie/ckb-contract-toolchains/README.md

 ### macOS

+We have tested and supported installation from source in all of the following configurations:

+* x86_64 Macs on macOS Big Sur
+* x86_64 Macs on macOS Monterey
+* x86_64 Macs on macOS Ventura
+* Apple Silicon Macs on macOS Big Sur
+* Apple Silicon Macs on macOS Monterey
+* Apple Silicon Macs on macOS Ventura

-On macOS, the following commands leveraging [homebrew](https://brew.sh/) can be used:
+To install dependencies, the following commands leveraging [homebrew](https://brew.sh/) can be used:

 ```bash
 $ brew install coreutils gawk gnu-sed gmp mpfr libmpc isl zlib expat flock cmake pkg-config ninja openssl texinfo autoconf